vatpac-technology/sops/docs/controller-skills/runwaymanagement.md

 Visual approaches should be nominated on the ATIS when the current meteorological conditions (cloud base and visibility) allow for them.
 You may nominate visual approaches when:

-- There are no clouds within 500ft of the MSA (as found on any DAP chart), and
+- There are no clouds within 500ft of the appropriate MSA sector from which the approach will be commenced (as found on any DAP chart), and
 - The visibility is greater than 5000m

 <figure markdown>